 As much as He is a God of Transformation, He is also a God of Love and Compassion.
 I guess the only force of God that can truly transform our ignorance is His Light in the form of Love and Compassion.
 And this is what Loki embodies in boundless measure.
 He has a very affectionate side and a special fondness for innocence and sweetness.
 Loki loves children and animals.
 Anyone who has a childlike heart is probably favoured by Him.
 He himself is much like a child, passionate, truthful and innocent.
 Innocence is a quality of Him that seems to get forgotten too often.

 Loki is a Master of Magic, well versed in all different kinds and a shapeshifter on many levels.
 He adapts to anyone He deals or works with.
 He is a sensual God closely connected to the Mother Power or Shakti and a Master of the magic that deals with Kundalini, sexual energy, life force and all that is connected with it.
 Love on this level is limited though unless it is purified by the Heart.
 I believe that Loki can help us transform our desires into something higher and vaster – into unconditional Love, which is a quality of the heart.

 Loki is a benevolent God although maybe not conform with our expectations of what “benevolent” means.
 He has His own way of doing things – but I guess, such is the nature of God – we rarely seem to understand God’s plans, and if we did we would have worked out by now how the universe works … and as far as I know – most of us have not.

-Here is a book on Loki I can warmly recommend as it is written with much depth and devotion (I admit, I only just discovered and have not finished reading, but it has already touched my heart profoundly):
+Here is a book on Loki I can warmly recommend as it is written with much depth and devotion (It touched my heart profoundly):

 Playing With Fire: An Exploration of Loki Laufeyjarson by Dagulf Loptson